hmemcpy/hmemcpy.com/content/posts/5-ways-resharper-changed-my-programming-style/index.md

 Let's say you've made an empty class *Person*, and manually typed out the following:
 {{ image(path="image4.png") }}

 Notice two things here: the parameter names **name** and **lastName** are grayed out.
 It means that they are not (yet) used anywhere in our class.
 Also, notice the red bulb on the left side?
-That is my other best friend &#8211; the **Action** (Alt-Enter) key.
+That is my other best friend: the **Action** (Alt-Enter) key.
 Pressing Alt-Enter when will give this menu:

 {{ image(path="image5.png") }}
 Few keystrokes later, and I have the following code: